leeton1412/myshrink/README.md

 Repository on [GitHub.com](https://github.com/leeton1412/bronament)

 ## License
->This project is created for everyone and is avaliable upon request [Bro-nament](https://github.com/leeton1412/bronament).
+>This project is created for Tesco and is avaliable upon request [MyShrink](https://github.com/leeton1412/myshrink).

 ## Database Design